Privacy in Speech Technology: Threat and attack models

 In the design of privacy-protecting methods, attack models simulate and quantify an attacker's performance.
-In other words, safeguards designers can put themselves in the attacker's place to better understand weaknesses and quantify risks.
+In other words, by putting themselves in the attacker's place, safeguards designers can better understand pertinent aspects of weaknesses and quantify risks.

-\begin{mdframed} \Cref{fig:anonobj} illustrates an attack model for measuring the extent of privacy~\cite{maouche20_interspeech}.
+\Cref{fig:anonobj} illustrates an attack model for measuring the extent of privacy~\cite{maouche20_interspeech}.
 We assume that there is some private data, which is anonymized such that it can be used in a trusted task.
 The attacker has access to the anonymized data, which is here called ``public data''.
 Observe that the public data is not necessarily openly available for anyone to see, but it only indicates that the data is sufficiently freely available that the attacker has access to it.
 The attacker has also access to some other data about speakers, found from some other source (found data), which helps in extracting private information.
-Again, the term ``found data'' is a loose term and denotes any data \changed{other than found data} that is available to the attacker. \end{mdframed}
+Again, the term ``found data'' is a loose term and denotes any data other than public data that is available to the attacker.

+To complement an Attack(er) model, it can also be helpful to define a \emph{Protector model} for the use case of the system.
+Jointly, the two can be documented using the Scenario-of-Use scheme, as illustrated in \cref{tab:scenarioofuse}~\cite{rahman24_spsc}.
+The accurate definition of the protector model and use-cases is essential, since they define both the target information needed as well as how performance should be evaluated~\cite{meyer2025usecasesvoiceanonymization}.